-In 2017, SGC contracted with the University of California, Los Angeles and the University of California, Berkeley (UCLA-UCB evaluation team) to draft an evaluation plan for assessing the progress and outcomes of Round 1 TCC implementation grants at the neighborhood level.
-In November 2018, the UCLA-UCB evaluation team published an evaluation plan to serve as a guide for evaluating the three TCC Round 1 grants.4
+In 2017, SGC contracted with the University of California, Los Angeles and the University of California, Berkeley ("UCLA-UCB evaluation team") to draft an evaluation plan for assessing the progress and outcomes of Round 1 TCC Implementation Grants at the neighborhood level.
+In November 2018, the UCLA-UCB evaluation team published an evaluation plan to serve as a guide for evaluating the three TCC Round 1 grants.5

 After the publication of the Round 1 evaluation plan, the UCLA-UCB evaluation team entered a second contract with SGC to serve as the third-party evaluator in all three Round 1 sites.
-The UCLA Luskin Center for Innovation (LCI) is now the sole contractor in that role and will continue as such for the first five years of TCC Round 1 grant implementation (2019 through 2024).
+As of the writing of this report, the UCLA Luskin Center for Innovation (LCI) serves as the sole contractor in that role.

-For Rounds 2 and 3 of the program, each TCC site selected a third-party evaluator from a list of qualified evaluation technical assistance providers that were preapproved by SGC through an open application process.
-LCI was selected to serve as the evaluator for the Round 2 grant in Northeast Los Angeles (Pacoima) and the Round 3 grant in Stockton.
+For later rounds of the TCC program, grantees were able to contract directly with a third-party evaluator of their choosing, including but not limited to the LCI evaluation team.
+To date, the LCI evaluation team is under contract to serve as the evaluator for the Round 2 grant in Northeast Los Angeles (Pacoima), the Round 3 grant in Stockton, and the Round 4 grants in South Los Angeles and Stockton.

-LCI's evaluation plans for Rounds 2 and 3 closely follow

-the evaluation plan from Round 1, with some site-specific modifications to reflect each site's unique projects, goals, and priorities for data tracking.
+LCI's evaluation plans for later rounds of TCC closely follow the evaluation plan from Round 1, with some site-specific modifications to reflect each site's unique set of projects, goals, and priorities for data tracking.
 These modifications were made in close consultation with the project partners in each TCC site.